Fu Hao: Biography

 King Wu Ding of Shang cultivated relationships with neighbouring tribes by marrying one woman from each of them.
 Fu Hao (who was believed to be one of the king's 64 wives) entered the royal household through such a marriage and took advantage of the semi-matriarchal slave society to rise through the ranks to become one of King Wu Ding's three consorts.
 She may have come from the border or from the Steppe, as suggested by the assortment of weapons in her tomb.

-The other two wives were Fu Jing (婦妌) and Fu Shi (婦嬕).
-(Note: Fu Shi can also be called Fu Yi (婦睪), and she is often referred to in the oracle bones as Bigui (妣癸).)
+Fu Hao was one of three queens, the others being Fu Jing (婦妌) and Fu Shi (婦嬕).
+(Note: Fu Shi can also be called Fu Yi (婦睪) or Fu Gui (婦癸), and she is often referred to in the oracle bones as Bi Gui (妣癸).)
 Fu Jing was the primary queen while Fu Hao was the secondary queen.
 Fu Hao was also the mother of Prince Zu Ji.
-Oracle bone inscriptions show concern for her well-being at the time of the birth.
+Oracle bone divinations by Nan show concern for her well-being at the time of the birth, and Wu Ding would attempt to predict the date several times, seemingly in hopes of it being auspicious.

 Jade human figure, tomb of Queen Fu Hao.
 The design is probably a derivation from the Central Asian Seima-Turbino culture.

 The activities of priestess and ritual matters of China only exist in the Shang dynasty, so some evidence is vague.
 Since each Chinese character like Fu (婦) often has variable meanings, even with the oracle bones of Shang deciphered, it is possible that women like Fu Hao were originally priestesses instead of the king's wives; she just happened to marry the king later.
 That is to say, the meaning of "wife" in some contexts may actually refer to a position as priestess.

 Fu Hao owned her land.
 According to the oracle bones, she offered the king remarkably valuable tributes many times.
 Although the Shang king had control over ritual matters, which constituted the most important political activity of the day, oracle bone inscriptions show that Wu Ding repeatedly instructed Fu Hao to conduct the most special rituals and to offer sacrifices to the ancestors.
 The Shang dynasty had two most important activities: ritual matters and battles; Lady Hao played extraordinary roles in both at that time.